FerchoCRC/FerchoCRC/README.md

 - 👋 Hi, I’m @FerchoCRC
 - 👀 I’m interested in ...
 Getting a Job
 - 🌱 I’m currently learning ...
-CSS, HTML, React , Java Script
+CSS, HTML, React , Java Script, Python, Node js and others
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 FerchoCRC/FerchoCRC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.